Skilles/MobMincer/README.md

 drops over time.
 The mincer works with any mob (even modded ones!), but it must have loot drops.
 To remove the mincer, left-click the mincer attached to the mob.
 The Mob Mincer has durability and will break after a certain amount of minces.
+You can even use a dispenser to attach a Mob Mincer.

 #### Enchantments